Doing funeral flowers differently

 The Farewell Flowers Directory is a network of independent florists bringing funeral flowers out of the shadows and into the fresh air.

-We want you to know that there’s another choice in funeral flowers, one which is more natural, meaningful, beautiful and completely free of plastic or floral foam.
-Our directory links you to a network of independent florists who work from conversations.
-They will listen to your ideas, stories and memories, and translate them into unique flowers which reflect a life whilst treading lightly on the planet.
+We want you to know that there’s another choice in farewell and sympathy flowers, one which is more natural, meaningful, beautiful and completely free of plastic or floral foam.
+Our directory links you to a network of independent funeral florists who work from conversations.
+They will listen to your ideas, stories and memories, and translate them into unique and compostable flowers which reflect a life whilst treading lightly on the planet.

 Our florists promise to offer funeral flowers that…